Last Updated on June 28, 2023 by Max

-The larger your prostate, the less your chance to get prostate cancer – this is the main conclusion of the recent study by K. R. Nandalur et al.(2021).
 Until recently, the relationship between benign prostate hyperplasia (BPH) and prostate cancer (PC) remained controversial.
-Some studies have found such a relationship, while others, on the contrary, couldn’t find any association between them.
-Therefore, and to reduce the fear of most people suffering from BPH symptoms of a possible escalation into PC, the idea of the independence of these conditions of the prostate has been propagated.
+Some studies have found such a relationship, while others, on the contrary, could not find any association between them.
+Therefore, the idea of the independence of these prostate conditions has been propagated to reduce the fear of most people suffering from BPH symptoms of a possible escalation into PC.
+The larger your prostate, the less your chance of getting prostate cancer – this is the main conclusion of the recent study by K. R. Nandalur et al.(2021).

 The main effects of the prostate enlargement